smokris/summarize-process-sample/README.md

 # summarize-process-sample
-Combines similar threads in a macOS process sample, and outputs a summary.
-When debugging massively-multithreaded apps, this could help trim down a process sample into something that's readable.
+Combines similar threads in a macOS process sample or spindump, and outputs a summary.
+When debugging massively-multithreaded apps, this could help trim down these reports into something readable.

 Usage: